-In GUI frames Flycheck also adds icons to the fringe-the left or right border of an Emacs window-to help you identify erroneous lines quickly:
+In GUI frames Flycheck also adds indicators to the fringe-the left or right border of an Emacs window that is-to help you identify erroneous lines quickly.
+These indicators consist of a rightward-pointing double arrow shape coloured in the colour of the corresponding error level.